Frequently Asked Questions

 Everyone will take a swim test on Opening Day.
-If you don't know how to swim or if you're not a strong swimmer, one of your Focus Areas will be swimming lessons for the first week you're at camp.
-Swimming lessons are fun, so even if you know how to swim already, you might want to pick swimming lessons as a Focus Area so you can learn techniques that will make you even better and more confident in the water.
+If you don't know how to swim or if you're not a strong swimmer, one of your Electives will be swimming lessons for the first week you're at camp.
+Swimming lessons are fun, so even if you know how to swim already, you might want to pick swimming lessons as an Elective so you can learn techniques that will make you even better and more confident in the water.
 Until you've passed the swim test, you will need to wear a life jacket when you're in the water (except during lessons), but you will still be able to participate in activities.
 You can ask to re-take the swim test whenever you'd like.

 What's the weather like?
 What if it rains?